 “Reading, after a certain age, diverts the mind too much from its creative pursuits.
 Any man who reads too much and uses his own brain too little falls into lazy habits of thinking.”

 Everyone wants to write a book about something.
 Everyone thinks that their experiences are worth another knowing.
-If they can write a book, others will read it and give the author and proprietor of the experiences honor and glory.
+They believe that, if they can write a book, others will read it and give the author and proprietor of the experiences honor and glory.

 *Embellish: make (a statement or story) more interesting or entertaining by adding extra details, especially ones that are not true.

-If God flooded the Earth with water, how did the animals and people survive?
-A good storyteller … you know, the bad people who embellish things to bring value to themselves … adds extra details:
+If God flooded the earth with water, how did the animals and people survive?
+A good storyteller—you know, the "bad" people who embellish stories to bring value to themselves—adds extra details:

 “If Noah and his family were all white people, then how did the black people and the Asian people come to be more numerous on Earth than the white people?”

-When I get to the details of April 1991, when my mentors approached me to join their cause and become the Author and Proprietor of The Sealed Portion of the Book of Mormon, I’ll fill you in on my first reaction when they told me that they wanted me to lie to the world.
-I’ll explain how they convinced me at first that we needed to embellish a few things so that we could open up minds to the Real Truth.
+When my mentors approached me to join their cause and become the Author and Proprietor of The Sealed Portion in April 1991, they told me that they wanted me to lie to the world.
+I’ll fill you in on my first reaction to this, later.
+I’ll explain how they convinced me at first that we needed to embellish a few things so that we could open up minds to the Real Truth™.
 I’ll explain how I first agreed, then refused, and spent over 12 years trying to open up people’s minds without embellishing the lies in which people already believed.

 And it came to pass, that I was wrong and my mentors were right.

 Do you know how many books there are in this world?
 Millions.
 And what do they contain?
-BULLSHIT!
+NONSENSE!
 EVERY ONE OF THEM.

 GREAT QUESTIONS, Grandkids!
 Now you’re using your heads!

-You will know because Grandpa is going to explain things that science cannot … that God cannot.
-And when you consider my explanation, I have no doubt that it will make sense to you.
-If it doesn’t make complete sense, according to your own knowledge … not according to your experience attending school and learning the lies told by others, but from your own experiences … according to what you have actually experienced in your own boring, normal life, then it is a lie.
+You will know because Grandpa is going to give explanations that science and God cannot.
+And when you consider my explanations, I have no doubt that they will make sense to you.
+If they don’t make complete sense, according to what you have actually experienced in your own boring, normal life, then they are lies.
+They must make sense according to your own knowledge, not according to your experience attending school and learning the lies told by others, but from your own experiences.
+If they make sense, then what Grandpa is telling you is Real Truth™.

-And the other thing is, I am not asking for any money for telling you the Real Truth.
+And the other thing is, I am not asking for any money for telling you the Real Truth™.
 I do not want to be known.
-No one knows where I am at.
+No one knows where I am.
 If one were to meet me on the street, no one would know me.